 Alabama students throwing 'COVID parties' to see who can contract virus first

-TUSCALOOSA, Al- College students in Tuscaloosa Alabama are attending parties in surrounding cities as part of a contest to see who can contract COVID-19 first, a city council member said.
+TUSCALOOSA, Al- College students in Tuscaloosa, Alabama are attending parties in surrounding cities as part of a contest to see who can contract COVID-19 first, a city council member said.

 Tuscaloosa City Councilor Sonya McKinstry said students have organized "COVID parties" to intentionally infect each other with the virus that has killed over 127,000 people nationwide.
 McKinstry said when she found out about the disturbing game, she informed the city council.